Skip to main content Skip to navigation

 Identify and Remove Infected Trees

 Primary control measures rely on identification and removal of infected trees.
 Remove infected trees following postharvest treatment for leafhoppers.
 Infected trees spread the pathogen to neighboring trees by insect vectors or via root-grafting from tree to tree.
 Treating stumps with herbicide immediately after cutting or injecting into trees before cutting trees (frill treatment) can help to identify adjoining root grafted trees and ensure roots are dead.
-Several glyphosate products are labeled, see BMPs for Tree Removal.
-In an early study, orchards where infected trees were removed as soon as they were observed, the disease incidence remained below 2% and decreased over time (Van Steenwyk 1995).
+Several glyphosate products are labeled; see these best management practices (BMPs) for tree removal.
+An early study showed that when infected trees were removed as soon as symptoms were observed, the disease incidence remained below two percent and decreased over time (Van Steenwyk et al. 1995).

 Cultural Controls

 Kaolin.
-Recent research has shown that kaolin clay (Surround) applications can reduce leafhopper vector populations in high pressure blocks by 48% percent and reduce leafhopper movement into the canopy (Marshall et al 2024).
-Kaolin not only deters leafhoppers from orchards it also repels leafhoppers from trees.
+Recent research has shown that kaolin clay (Surround) applications can reduce leafhopper vector populations in high pressure blocks by 48% percent and reduce leafhopper movement into the canopy (Marshall et al. 2024).
+Kaolin not only deters leafhoppers from orchards but it also repels leafhoppers from trees.

 Remove suckers.
 Root suckers provide easily accessible feeding sites for leafhopper vectors.
-Root suckers also tend to have higher levels of phytoplasma earlier in the season, likely due to movement of the pathogen from the roots where it overwinters (Wright et al.2022).
-Removing root suckers may reduce movement of leafhopper vectors into the canopy and reduce transmission (Marshall unpublished data 2023).
+Root suckers also tend to have higher levels of phytoplasma earlier in the season, likely due to movement of the pathogen from the roots where it overwinters (Wright et al. 2022).
+Removing root suckers may reduce movement of leafhopper vectors into the canopy and reduce transmission (Marshall, 2023, unpublished data).

 Monitor and Manage Vectors